Quicr/laps/docs/relay-protocol.md

 | 3             | Peering mode not allowed |

 ### Control Messages
 Control messages are transmitted over bidirectional streams.
-Control messages are never transmitted over a unidirectional stream.
 Data objects are only transmitted over unidirectional streams and never over a bidirectional stream.

 #### Common Control Headers

 Common control headers are added to every control message as the first set of headers in the message.

-Data always flows in one direction (uni). **Data objects do not use this common header.**
+Data always flows in one direction (uni). **Data objects DO NOT use this common header.**

 > [!IMPORTANT]
 > Common headers **MUST** be the first added to every message sent via a bidirectional stream.